JanakiGanesh/House-Price-Prediction-in-King-Count/README.md

 Our model RMSE for the train and test set are similar which indicates that our model will perform well on different data.
 Hence our model can be used as a predictor for the Real Estate Agents to buy house or to analyze the various criteria that stimulates the housing price .

+For More Information:

+See the full analysis in the Jupyter Notebook .

+For additional info,contact Janaki @janakipurushothamman@gmail.com